Step 1: Setting Goals & Expectations

 Once employees have drafted their goals, supervisors will have a conversation with employees to review their goals.
 Note: This can also be done in conjunction with the meeting to discuss and clarify job responsibilities.
 In areas where staff members have similar positions, the same goal can be used for all individuals if appropriate.
 The supervisor will then use these goals when evaluating performance throughout the year.

-The majority of units, colleges and campuses have their five-year strategic plans in place for 2015-16 through 2019-2020.
+The majority of units, colleges and campuses have five-year strategic plans in place for 2015-16 through 2019-2020.
 This is an opportunity to help ensure that individual goals are aligned with department goals and ultimately, Penn State’s goals as well.